ROCm/rocm-install-on-linux/docs/how-to/3rd-party/tensorflow-install.rst

 Installing TensorFlow for ROCm
 ****************************************************************************************

-TensorFlow is an open-source library for solving machine learning, deep learning, and AI problems.
-It can solve many problems across different sectors and industries, but primarily focuses on neural network training and inference.
+`TensorFlow <https://www.tensorflow.org>`_ is an open-source library for solving machine learning, deep learning, and AI problems.
+It can solve many problems across different sectors and industries but primarily focuses on neural network training and inference.
 It is one of the most popular and in-demand frameworks and is very active in open-source contribution and development.